COSC3020/graph-representations-SamuelGlz-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The run time complexity for my conversion is $\theta$(|V|^2) because the fucntion convertToAdjList passes through the whole matrix, having to iterate through all the edjes

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and